gurkenlabs/litiengine-docs/basics/getting-started/get-litiengine.md

 ## Get the utiLITI editor

-The LITIengine comes with an editor that supports you with creating game environments and managing your resources.
+The LITIENGINE comes with an editor that supports you with creating game environments and managing your resources.
 It is a stand alone product which produces a `.litidata` game project files that can then be loaded to your game.

 > **Note:** The editor is not an IDE for Java development.